 Those are not my words; they are the words of the right hon.
 Member for Birmingham, Hodge Hill (Liam Byrne) when he was Labour’s Immigration Minister.
 The Labour leader ought to know about this because the right hon.
 Gentleman sits on his Front Bench.

 What I am talking about is the Windrush generation of people who came here completely legally.
 The Prime Minister herself was warned directly about these policies in 2014 by my right hon.
 Friend the Member for Hackney North and Stoke Newington (Ms Abbott), who is now the shadow Home Secretary.
-And when the Immigration Act 2014 was going through Parliament, the then Communities Secretary, Eric Pickles, wrote to her warning:
+And when the Immigration Act 2014 was going through Parliament, the then Communities Secretary, Eric Pickles, wrote to the right hon.
+Lady warning:

 “The costs and risks considerably outweigh the benefits”.